The Simple Trick that Makes This Festive Pom-Pom Garland So Easy to Make

 Pom-poms aren't just for kids decor.
 Learn the secret to making your own, and dress up your holiday display in whimsical fashion.

 Remember those elementary school crafts made with macaroni noodles, colorful pipe cleaners, and pom-poms?
-This is the grown-up twist on those inventive projects.
+The pom-pom garland is a grown-up twist on those inventive projects—and it makes a fun and festive addition to your holiday decor.
 Making your own pom-poms allows you to create custom garlands that you can string from a mantel, showcase above a bed, or hang off a table when it's party time.

 Carefully cut each section in the middle of the tied strings.
 This will make your individual pom-poms.
 Once they're all cut, gently pull the strings towards the middle to fluff them out.

 Use scissors to trim the pom-poms to size.
 We alternated our garland to have both large and small poms.
 The smaller you cut them, the more precise and clean they will look.
-Be sure to not cut the long strings hanging from their center tie -- you will need them in the next step.
+Be sure not to cut the long strings hanging from their center tie—you will need them in the next step.

 Using the same material as the poms, cut a piece of yarn to the desired length of your pom-pom garland.
 Lay out each pom along the string to ensure they're evenly spaced.
 Use the long strings to tie each pom-pom to the yarn.
 Once secured, you can snip off the long strings with scissors.
 Finish by draping your DIY pom-pom garland across the mantel or by mixing it in with another Christmas garland for extra-festive flair.